dogfighter3615/factorio-train-depots/README.md

 settings:
   -station name -> names of the stations the trains have to go to when they need to go to a depot.
-  -time between checks -> time between the checks for trains at depot stations if they should leave in ticks. by default set to 20.
+  -time between checks -> time between the checks for trains at depot stations if they should leave in ticks. by default set to 60.

 planned features:
-  -actual support for multiple station names and a system to choose which one a train should go to.
+  -Currently I have no big plans for updates, but this can always change of course.